GetStream/stream-video-swift/docusaurus/docs/iOS/ui/ui-overview.md

 The UI SDK provides a context provider object that allows simple access to functionalities exposed by the SDK, such as branding, presentation logic, icons and the low-level video client.

-The `StreamVideoUI` object can be initalized in two ways.
+The `StreamVideoUI` object can be initialized in two ways.
 The first way is to implicitly create the low-level client `StreamVideo`, by only creating the `StreamVideoUI` object.

 ```swift
 let streamVideoUI = StreamVideoUI(